alem-01/alem_public/subjects/flutter_piscine/namedOptionalSum/README.md

 ## namedOptionalSum

-Write function `namedOptionalSum` that accepts named parameters `first`, `second`, `third` and returns their sum.
+Write a function namedRequiredSum that accepts required named parameters first, second, third and returns their sum.
 All the parameters are integers.
-Absent parameters are considered as 0.